 - Add each location’s NAP to each location’s page.

-- Create unique Google My Business pages for each location.
+- Create unique Google Business Profiles for each location.

 And, don’t forget to add local keywords and information to each location’s page in addition to your general services.